DermotR/dsr-devops/dsr-scripts/README.md

 These scripts operate in the parent directory where the `dsr-scripts` folder is located.
 The project name is based on the parent directory name, converted to a standardized format (lowercase with hyphens instead of spaces).

 For example, if your directory is named "My Project", the resulting project will be named "my-project".
 You can also provide a custom project name as the first argument to any setup script.

+## OS Compatibility

+The scripts are designed to work across different operating systems:

+### macOS/Linux
+- Uses Bash shell scripts (`.sh` files)
+- Detects dependencies and ensures proper environment setup
+- Requires Bash to be installed

+### Windows
+- Uses PowerShell scripts (`.ps1` files)
+- Automatically checks for required dependencies
+- Provides download links for any missing tools
+- Requires PowerShell 5.1 or higher

+All scripts perform the same functions regardless of OS, providing a consistent experience across platforms.

 The scripts will automatically:
 - Create proper project structure